cult-of-coders/redis-oplog/docs/finetuning.md

 })
 ```

-Using this may be much more complicated than just specifying namespaces wherever you do finds, mutations, however, this can be very well suited, when you
+Using this may be much more complicated than just specifying namespaces wherever you do finds, mutations, however, this can be very well suited when you
-have a multi-tenant system, many places in which you perform updates, you want to easily disable reactivity for a collection,
+have a multi-tenant system, many places in which you perform updates, or you want to easily disable reactivity for a collection,
 or you want to fine-tune redis-oplog with in a non-instrusive way inside your existing publications or methods.

 ### Synthetic Mutation